-Polls open in second round of Portugal presidential election
+Polls open in Portugal for first presidential run-off in 40 years

 Sunday’s vote will decide who takes on the emblematic, but largely ceremonial, role of the president.

-The vote is taking place as heavy storms continue to lash the country.
+The vote is taking place as heavy storms and flooding continue to affect the country.
 Despite an improvement in the weather overnight from Saturday to Sunday, at least 14 of the most affected constituencies have postponed voting for nearly 32,000 people by one week.

-The storms have killed at least five people, triggered flooding, and caused damage estimated at 4 billion euros ($4.7bn).
+The storms have killed at least seven people, triggered flooding, and caused damage estimated at 4 billion euros ($4.7bn).

 But Ventura’s call to postpone the whole vote has been rejected.